Contributing#

 git clone git@github.com:<user>/<repository-name>.git

-You can install a Python library in editable mode, which allows you to modify the source code and have these new changes reflected in your Python environment.
+You can install a Python library in editable mode, which lets you modify the source code and have these new changes reflected in your Python environment.

 To install a Python library in editable mode: